rapid7/propsd/docs/getting-started/installation.md

 ## Installing from the Debian package ##

-Propsd depends on Node.js, so follow the [instructions for installing Node.js on Debian based systems][node-debian].
+Propsd runs on the 4.4.x LTS version of Node.js, so follow the [instructions for installing Node.js on Debian based systems][node-debian].

 Download a pre-built Debian package of propsd from [the releases page][releases] and save it.
 These instructions assume you've saved the package